shimmercat/mousebox/README.md

 Instead of storing the certificates in a "\_priv" folder, Mousebox will use Shimmercat's developer mode scratch area (usually .shimmercat.loves.devs in your project's root directory).

-Shimmercat will also invoke mousebox automatically when executed in developer mode:
+Shimmercat will also invoke mousebox automatically when executed in developer mode, if there are no certificates yet.

     $ shimmercat --devlove